Earn Your Degree At A Leading Mechanical and Industrial Engineering School in Wisconsin

 As a student in the Industrial and Systems Engineering program, you will envision the big picture, while gaining the skills you need to integrate components and successfully bring all of the pieces together.
 Our industrial and systems engineering department offers opportunities to work on design projects in cooperation with area companies, providing you with dedicated, hands-on experience.
 A robust co-op/internship program provides additional experience that will be valuable to your future.

 At UW-Platteville, our industrial and systems engineering graduates are well prepared to sit for the national Fundamentals of Engineering exam, which is the first step in becoming a licensed professional engineer.
 Because we are one of the area’s top industrial engineering colleges, our graduates have a rate of passing the exam that far exceeds the national average for industrial engineers.

 In their careers, our industrial and systems engineering graduates apply their analytical, computer, and communication skills across a wide variety of environments that include factories, health care institutions, and colleges and universities as they provide the interface between machines and people.
 The Industrial Engineering program is accredited by the EAC Accreditation Commission of ABET, https://ww.abet.org, under the General Criteria and the Industrial Engineering Program Criteria.

 Trusted, quality programs

-Both the Mechanical and Industrial Engineering programs are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, assuring the programs meet standards to produce graduates ready to enter critical technical fields that are leading the way in innovation and emerging technologies, and anticipating the welfare and safety needs of the public.
+The Mechanical and Industrial Engineering programs produce graduates who are ready to enter critical technical fields that are leading the way in innovation and emerging technologies, and anticipating the welfare and safety needs of the public.